decentespresso/tasmota-auto-doser/README.md

 # Tasmota Auto Doser Firmware

-Decent Espresso firmware for controlling a grinder or auto-doser plug from an HDS scale over a small local TCP protocol.
+Decent Espresso firmware for controlling a grinder with an Tasmota Wifi plug from an HDS scale over a small local TCP protocol.

 This is not a general Tasmota distribution.
 Official Tasmota binaries do not include the grinder TCP driver.